 Things get hentai at 40% on Z’Maja.
 It targets the furthest player with Razorthorn, vines tunneling underground at you.
 Ironically, they root the target (you have to roll dodge to get out of it), apply a DoT, and silence (can’t use skills) if on you too long.
 You can see why these are the DPS’ first priority.
 Be careful about your stam mgmt in here because often the creepers will target the same person 3 times in a row… basically until they sap you of stam and kill you, tbh.
 If you get silenced, be sure to call it out so your tanks know to clench their butt cheeks.
 If you are dying to vines a lot due to lack of stam, consider putting more CP into Tumbling or running tristat food or adding a stam glyph.
 Whatever will give you that edge so you can roll dodge three times in a row.
 Also consider standing somewhere your DPS will get it instead MUAHAHAHA– I mean… don’t do that.
 That would be wrong.

 - Laser and Ice: kite like normal but don’t run, save your stam until it slows you to a crawl, then roll dodge away from the laser and spam your synergy button until it drops and roll dodge again to get away from the laser

-- Flare and Laser: call “fire and laser” so your group knows to kite with you.
+- Flare and Laser: call “flare and laser” so your group knows to stack and wait for you to come crashing in like fiery death.
 Tbh, they are probably just going to abandon you because they’re assholes.
 But at least that death isn’t your fault.

 - Creeper and anything else: there are two ways to deal with this guy; kite the underground vines as long as possible or bite the bullet and throw yourself on the grenade to get it over with, hoping it won’t repeatedly target you.